campoy/go-web-workshop/section07/README.md

 Note that there's no `stringID` or `intID` in this function, as the final value of the key will be decided once we put the value in the datastore.
-The final value can be obtained by using the the returned key by `datastore.Put`.
+The final value can be obtained by using the returned key by `datastore.Put`.

 ```go
 func handler(w http.ResponseWriter, r *http.Request) {